 When the user tries to login, the server sends the browser the "WWW-Authenticate" header which includes the encryption key that the browser then uses to encrypt the username and password before sending the credentials to the server in the "Authorization" header (normally basic authentication is unencrypted but MHPOD encrypts the credentials using strong RSA encryption).

-If you are seeing the error message "Authentication Header Missing" or "Authentication algorithm not supported" then one or other of these headers is being stripped from the browser request or the server response, most probably by a company firewall or proxy, but it’s also possible to configure Microsoft Windows via registry settings to strip these headers.
+If you are seeing the error message "Authentication Header Missing" then one or other of these headers is being stripped from the browser request or the server response, most probably by a company firewall or proxy, but it’s also possible to configure Microsoft Windows via registry settings to strip these headers.
 It’s not possible for an end user to accidentally do this, it’s an explicit policy by an IT department.

 To access MHPOD from your current location you will need to get your IT department to allow "Basic Authentication".
 Alternatively you will need to access MHPOD from a location that doesn’t have these limits.